-4.5 DevelopmentNew commercial and residential development and redevelopment shall be of a style, design and quality that respects and compliments complements existing buildings in the historic commercial area, in accordance to the satisfaction of the Development Authority in consultation with design guidelines that may be established by the Municipal Historic Resources Advisory Committee.
-For this purpose, Developmentnew commercial and residential development, additions, or renovation shall adhereshould have regard for the guidelines to in Section 3, "Main Street Buildings in the Crowsnest Pass", and to Section 4, "New Construction in the Historic District" of the "Design Guidelines for the Crowsnest Pass Historic District" document developed in or around 1990 by the Crowsnest Pass Ecomuseum Trust Society and the Alberta Historical Resources Foundation as part of the Alberta Main Street Programme.
+4.5 New commercial and residential development and redevelopment shall be of a style, design and quality that respects and complements existing buildings in the historic commercial area, to the satisfaction of the Development Authority in consultation with the Municipal Historic Resources Advisory Committee.
+For this purpose, new commercial and residential development, additions, or renovation should have regard for the guidelines in Section 3, "Main Street Buildings in the Crowsnest Pass", and Section 4, "New Construction in the Historic District" of the "Design Guidelines for the Crowsnest Pass Historic District" document developed in or around 1990 by the Crowsnest Pass Ecomuseum Trust Society and the Alberta Historical Resources Foundation as part of the Alberta Main Street Programme.